craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Psion.md

 When you take damage from a non-magical source, you may reduce the damage that triggered this reaction by a number equal to twice your current Effort.

-## Incorperate
+## Incorporate
 ### FULL (1)
 ### CHA: 13
-By invoking Incorperate, you use Effort to adjust the visibility of your material form.
+By invoking Incorporate, you use Effort to adjust the visibility of your material form.
 You are now Invisible, as per *invisibility*.

 #### Psychokinesis
 ## Assail, Minor